mildsunrise/university-4b-tfg/memory/sota.md

    The potential of BCC when combined with Kprobes is huge (see figure \ref{fig:bpf-tools}), but has the problem of still being low level.
 Examples provided by the project include: counting task switches from/to PIDs, tracing data generated by urandom, inspecting KVM, ...

- - **SystemTap**: Is an integrated framework for profiling and tracing the system.
+ - **SystemTap**: An integrated framework for profiling and tracing the system.
 It defines its own scripting language and is able to use many kernel technologies under the hood.
 Higher level than BCC, although probably not as powerful.

 ## Resource control & accounting {#subsec:resource-control}